hidayathms/ansible/README.md

                     -GCP

 # How to run ansible-playbooks?
- $ ansible-playbook i inv all -m ping -e ansible_user=centos -e ansible_password=DevOps321 playbookname.yaml
+ $ ansible-playbook -i inv all -m ping -e ansible_user=centos -e ansible_password=DevOps321 playbookname.yaml

 # For variable when to use quotes in ansible playbooks?
  Ansible support quotes for variables,